maximilianeber/covid/README.md

 * [COVID Scenarios by Neherlab](https://neherlab.org/covid19/)

 ### Modelling Approach
 We have followed the [code](https://github.com/gabgoh/epcalc/blob/master/src/App.svelte) that is underlying the Covid Calculator closesly.
 We extended the model in a couple of ways.
 Most importantly, we allow for dynamic policy paths which affect infections caused by all individuals or only by symptomatic individuals.
 For this, we have added a few additional features.
 For example, a compartments for the asymptomatic part of the incubation period (shared by all individuals) or the share of individuals with an asymptomatic course throughout.
-Please check [model summary](https://github.com/maximilianeber/covid/blob/development/summary.ipynb) and `seir.py` for the exact model mechanics, e.g. a flow diagram.
+Please check the [model summary](https://github.com/maximilianeber/covid/blob/development/summary.ipynb) and `seir.py` for the exact model mechanics. x
 #### Authors
 Friedrich Geiecke
 Alsino Skowronnek